-If you have never made Spritz cookies before, you may not realize that these gorgeous little cookies, with all of their different shapes and colors, are some of the quickest and easiest Christmas cookies you can make.
+If you have never made these classic Simple Spritz cookies before, you may not realize that these gorgeous little cookies, with all of their different shapes and colors, are some of the quickest and easiest Christmas cookies you can make.
 You may not realize that they take half the time of cut out cookies and only use ingredients you probably have on hand already.
 You may not realize that changing shapes is as simple as unscrewing a ring and putting a new stencil on – in a matter of a few seconds.

 The end result is a clean tasting butter cookie that will bring oohs and ahhs from other folks who may not realize that it is even possible to make cookies like this at home because they’re so used to only seeing them in grocery stores.

 They will then realize that a whiz you are in the kitchen 🙂

 You’ll need: Baking Powder, Milk, Egg, Vanilla Flavoring, Butter Flavoring (or almond*), All purpose flour, softened butter, and sugar.

 *A lot of spritz cookie recipes call for almond flavoring so if you like almond flavoring you should definitely add it.
 If you are like me and really and truly dislike almond flavored things, you should skip it and add butter flavoring or another that you like in it’s place.
 Big fan of almonds, but not a cheerleader for the flavoring.

 P.S.
 Speaking of things I’m not a fan of.
 I ate a snail in the Dominican Republic last week.
 Considering I’ve eaten an almond flavored cookie before, it just seemed fair.
 Won’t be doing that again but I had the opportunity and took it.
 I figure folks who eat snails just must not be good hunters.
 If you’ve got to settle for the slowest moving creature ya know…

 You’re also going to need a cookie press.